Your Goal: Aware of one breath point, free from subtle dullness.

 Question: On MIDL8 - sustaining when attention is on the breath at the nose, where does my attention go in between breaths?

 Stephen: When attention naturally begins to sustain on the sensations at one point, there is no gap between breaths, the idea of in and out-breaths has ceased and there is just a changing sensation.
-Actually, the gap between each in-breath and out-breath fades into the background in Meditation 06 when we are aware of the whole length of each breath.
+Actually, the gap between each in-breath and out-breath fades into the background in Meditation Skill 06 when we are aware of the whole length of each breath.

 To cultivate this, I recommend being aware of the whole length of each in and out-breath, as being perceived as one continuous breath that just changes direction.
 This means intentionally not paying attention to the moment each breath begins, and the moment it ends so that you can develop the perception of permanence for samatha.